ruchi004/Data-Structures-in-Python/README.md

 # DataStructure
-Implementation od few data structures with python
+Implementation of few data structures with python